Websockets

 print("Received: " + data)

-See configuration section for more details.
+See configuration section for more details, however the defaults are shown below.

 app.config.WEBSOCKET_MAX_SIZE = 2 ** 20